grantcolley/blazor-solution-setup/README.md

 ## 6. Razor Class Library for Shared Components
 Create a Blazor WebAssembly project and convert it to a Razor Class Library for shared components.

 6.1.
-Create a Blazor WebAssembly App called [BlazorComponents](https://github.com/grantcolley/blazor-solution-setup/tree/main/src/BlazorComponents)
+Create a Blazor WebAssembly App called [RazorComponents](https://github.com/grantcolley/blazor-solution-setup/tree/main/src/RazorComponents)

-6.2 Add a reference to [AppCore](https://github.com/grantcolley/blazor-solution-setup/tree/main/src/AppCore)
+6.2 Add a project reference to [AppCore](https://github.com/grantcolley/blazor-solution-setup/tree/main/src/AppCore)

 6.3.
-Remove all default installed nuget packages and add the package `Microsoft.AspNetCore.Components.Web`:
+Remove all default installed nuget packages and add the package `Microsoft.AspNetCore.Components.Web`

 6.4.
 Convert the project to a Razor Class Library (RCL) by double-clicking the project and setting the `Project Sdk`.
 The project file should look like this: